 Having a diverse workplace is a necessity of the modern age, as a diverse workforce brings with it competitive advantages.
 People with diverse backgrounds and mindsets come with a wide range of perspectives and a propensity to produce solutions that can help your organization stay ahead of the curve.
 More than that, a diverse and inclusive workforce can help build your employer brand and reputation.

 The younger generations in the workforce prioritize diversity, equity, and inclusion when deciding which company suits them best.
 In a recent Glassdoor survey over 75% of those who responded said that workplace diversity was an important issue.
 Having a diverse and inclusive culture can help your organization attract and retain top talent, which is invaluable to your business growth.

 But where to start?
-Diversity, equity, and inclusion efforts need to be focused on in order to fill key cracks in one of your most important metrics.
+Diversity, equity, and inclusion (DE&I) efforts require a concerted and sustained effort from employers if they are going to make lasting changes at their organization.
 In this piece, we’ll be going over 5 different DE&I initiatives that can bring your organization up to speed.

 5 DE&I Initiatives to Start Today